-In 1914, asteroid designations included year plus a Greek letter.
+In 1914, a number of variations of methods for listing new asteroids were tried, including designations that included the year plus a Greek letter.

-In 1918, Kiyotsugu Hirayama first recognized Main belt families and are often called Hirayama families in his honor.
+In 1918, Kiyotsugu Hirayama first recognized main belt families, which are often called Hirayama families in his honor.

 In 1925, a simple chronological numbering system for asteroids was established.

-In 1937, asteroid 69230 Hermes approached within 0.005 AU of Earth, leading astronomers to realize the potential for Earth impacts.
+In 1937, 69230 Hermes approached within 0.005 AU of Earth, leading astronomers to realize the possibilities of Earth impact.

-In 1967, "Project Icarus" was designed as a contingency plan in case of collision with asteroid 1566 Icarus, using Saturn V rockets with nuclear warheads to deflect or destroy the asteroid.
+In 1967, "Project Icarus" was one of the first projects designed as a contingency plan in case of collision with 1566 Icarus.

-In 1977, astronomers discovered 2060 Chiron, the first small body that permanently resided further out than Jupiter.
+In 1977, astronomers discovered 2060 Chiron, the first of the small bodies that permanently resided further out than Jupiter, now called centaurs.

-In 1979, the first active asteroid, 7968 Elst–Pizarro, was initially discovered as an asteroid.
+In 1979, the first active asteroid, 7968 Elst–Pizarro, was first discovered as an asteroid.

-In 1984, David J. Tholen proposed the Tholen classification of asteroids, based on data collected from an eight-color asteroid survey performed in the 1980s, resulting in 14 asteroid categories.
+In 1984, David J. Tholen proposed the Tholen classification, which was based on data collected from an eight-color asteroid survey performed in the 1980s.
+This classification resulted in 14 asteroid categories.

 In 1990, the Acfer 049 meteorite was discovered in Algeria.

-In 1991, 951 Gaspra became the first asteroid to be photographed in close-up by the Galileo probe.
+In 1991, 951 Gaspra became the first asteroid to be photographed in close-up, imaged by the Galileo probe.

-In 1992, 15760 Albion was discovered, it was the first object found beyond the orbit of Neptune, excluding Pluto.
+In 1992, 15760 Albion was discovered.
+It was the first object beyond the orbit of Neptune (other than Pluto).

 In 1993, the Galileo probe imaged 243 Ida and its moon Dactyl.